jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 > "Write workflows in normal async code and we'll handle the rest ..."

-They've figured out a cost-effective way to execute long-running tasks on the web, without worrying about timeouts.
-Time-consuming calculations, multiple API calls, long-delays, and scheduling can all be expressed in code.
-This opens up all sorts of possibilities that don't exist with other serverless computing options.
-No Function as a Service (FaaS) that I know of, will successfully return after 15 minutes.
+They've figured out a cost-effective way to containerize and execute long-running tasks on the web, without worrying about timeouts.
+Time-consuming calculations, multiple API calls, long-delays, and complex scheduling can all be expressed in code.
+This opens up all sorts of possibilities that would be extremely difficult to implement in other serverless computing options.
+No Function as a Service (FaaS) that I know of, will successfully run for longer than 15 minutes.
 Here's a list of popular options with their run-time limits:

 * Digital Ocean Function: [15 minutes](https://docs.digitalocean.com/products/functions/details/limits/)
 * Supabase Edge Functions: [150s-400s](https://supabase.com/docs/guides/functions/limits#runtime-limits)
 * Vercel Functions: [15 minutes](https://vercel.com/docs/functions/runtimes#max-duration)
 * AWS Lambda Functions: [15 minutes](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)

-So certain complex workflows probably can't be executed by a single function.
+Based on these metrics, you won't be able implement an entire complex workflow in a single function.
 What if you distributed the work between several functions?
 Sure, you can do that, but this introduces more complexity.
 Serverless functions can't be scheduled in code.
 If you want to execute a function at some time in the future, you'll need to modify a configuration file or database.
 And even if you manage to nail the scheduling, you'll probably need to bring in a task queue to store data between functions.

 Trigger.dev handles all that extra complexity for you!

 ## What we're going to Build